The-Knights-of-Ni/5206-docs/software.rst

 Where:

 :math:`e(t)=\text{target}-\text{actual}` at time t.
-The `target` is the desired end position of the motor, and the `actual` is the current position of the motor.
+The `target` is the desired value of the attribute, and the `actual` is the current value of the attribute.

 :math:`p(t)` is the power (whether it be physical motor power or theoretical velocity) at time t.

 The actual simply means the current state of the attribute, this is unlikely to be inaccurate.
 Target refers to the desired state of the attribute.
 The attribute is an int/float that represents a physical quantity, the robot's angle, or even motor tick counts.
-These can be measured in any unit, but millimeters are preferred by the team.
+These can be measured in any unit, but millimeters, tick counts, or degrees are preferred by the team.

 See Also: https://gm0.org/en/latest/docs/software/concepts/control-loops.html?highlight=PID#pid